yungwood/advent-of-code/python/README.md

-# Advent of Code
+# Advent of Code Solutions in Python

-Solutions for [Advent of Code](https://adventofcode.com) written in **Python**, with a small CLI tool for running individual days and parts.
+Solutions for [Advent of Code](https://adventofcode.com) written in **Python**, plus a small CLI tool to help with development.

 ## Solutions